-2.5 CONNECTING LOAD SHED MODULE (LSM) CONNECTIONS
+2.6 CONNECTING LOAD SHED MODULE (LSM) CONNECTIONS The LSM can control an air conditioner (24 Vac) directly or a sepa-

 The LSM can control an air conditioner (24 Vac) directly or a separate contactor (120 Vac) which can control any load connected to it.
 See Figure 2.2.